 “Correct posture with the correct foundation garment combine to give a woman an attractive figure and will aid her in her quest for health and vitality.”
 Foundations for Fashion, 1948

-When people think of lingerie in the 1940s, what usually comes to mind are the glamorous, curvy, satin and lace pin-up girls whose pictures filled the magazines popular with lonely soldiers overseas.
+When people think of women’s 1940s lingerie, what usually comes to mind are the glamorous, curvy, satin and lace pin-up girls whose pictures filled the magazines popular with lonely soldiers overseas.
 Beautiful women posed provocatively in corsets, nightgowns and swimsuits with a look that remains iconic today.

-While 1940s girdles and corsets look confining to our modern eyes the purpose was “rather than actually constricting the body to meet fashion’s demands for a nipped-in waistline, a molded hipline, via too-tight corsetry, slimming and indentation is created through ingenious designing devices which give the appearance of a slim silhouette.”
-Women wanted comfort not restriction so lingerie was made to gently provide a structured frame to contain the body, not a sausage casing to stuff the body into.
-Thanks goodness!
+While 1940s girdles and corsets look confining to our modern eyes, the purpose was described as follows: “rather than actually constricting the body to meet fashion’s demands for a nipped-in waistline, a molded hipline, via too-tight corsetry, slimming and indentation is created through ingenious designing devices which give the appearance of a slim silhouette.”

 - A girdle and a bra